-- Give us the details that you can about you or your child's lost or stolen passport, even if you have already told us that your passport has been lost or stolen. - You do not have to fill this section in full if you don't know some of the details. - You must report the loss or theft of your passport as soon as possible.
-If your passport is lost or stolen you should: - Report it to the local police so you can get a police report.
-You will need the report to obtain a replacement travel document. - Complete an LS01 form and return it to the Civil Registry & Passport Office.
+- Give us the details that you can about you or your child's lost or stolen passport, even if you have already told us that your passport has been lost or stolen. - You must report the loss or theft of your passport as soon as possible.
+If your passport is lost or stolen you should: - Report it to the local police, in which the incident occurred so you can get an official police report.
+You will need this report to obtain a replacement travel document. - Complete an LS01 form and return it to the Civil Registry & Passport Office.
+This LS01 form will be needed when applying for a replacement passport.